HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 ## Introduction

-Ecommerce is no longer a "special case" on the web-it *is* the web.
-In 2025, buying journeys start in search results, social feeds, and live streams; they continue in voice assistants, messaging apps, and "lean‑back" surfaces like smart TVs; and increasingly, they can be completed by AI agents acting on a shopper's behalf.
+Ecommerce is no longer a special case on the web-it _is_ the web.
+In 2025, buying journeys start in search results, social feeds, and live streams; they continue in voice assistants, messaging apps, and lean‑back surfaces like smart TVs; and increasingly, they can be completed by AI agents acting on a shopper's behalf.
 An ecommerce website is still an online store that sells physical or digital products, but it now sits at the intersection of product pages, payments, performance, accessibility, and trust.

 When building an online store, there are a few common platform models: